Teerapat6509650468/CS360_Project_Fork/README.md

 ```
 **8. Set Up the Frontend**
 - Open a new terminal and connect to the same EC2 instance.
-- Change to the project directory and Change the IP address in http.js Before building the frontend, open the http.js file and update the url variable with the public IP of your EC2 instance:
+- Change to the project directory and Change the IP address in http.js Before building the frontend, open the http.js file and update the url variable with the public IP of your EC2 instance :
 ```bash
 cd CS360_Project/src/http.js
 nano http.js
 ```
 - Replace old IP address (line 3) with your EC2 instance's public IP (e.g., "your-ec2-public-ip") and then
-save and exit the editor (for nano, use CTRL + o, Enter, then  CTRL + x).
+save and exit the editor (for nano, use CTRL + o, Enter, then  CTRL + x) :
 ```javascript
 var url="your-ec2-public-ip";
 ```